vfmd/vfmd-spec/syntax.md

     <strong>E</strong> <em>(energy)</em> = <strong>mc<sup>2</sup></strong></p>

-[Other HTML elements] can contain vfmd text, but cannot be contained within vfmd markup.
+[Other HTML elements] can contain vfmd text, but cannot be contained within span-level vfmd markup.
 Moreover, vfmd paragraphs containing any of the [other HTML elements] are not wrapped in `p` tags.

 The following example shows how vfmd markup can be used within `td` elements of a HTML table: